£1,500 loan

 What is the interest rate on a £1,500 loan?

-Loan providers will often advertise the ‘representative APR’.
-While this is useful for comparing loans, it’s not necessarily the rate you’ll get.
-The representative example is a rate that at least 51% of successful applicants must be offered, but that means the rest could be offered a higher rate of interest.
+The representative APR is the rate that at least 51% of successful applicants must be offered.
+However, this means the rest could be given a higher rate of interest.

-Some lenders are now offering guaranteed loan rates.
-This means that you’ll definitely get this rate of interest if you’re accepted for the loan and you’ll know exactly how much the loan will cost you to repay.
-The lender will decide what guaranteed rate to offer you using your credit score and the financial information you supply when applying to see if you’re eligible for the loan.
+Some lenders now offer guaranteed loan rates.
+This means you’ll definitely secure this rate of interest if you’re accepted for the loan, and you’ll know exactly how much the loan will cost to repay.

 How much does a £1,500 loan cost?

-Initial loan | Time | APR | Monthly repayments | Total repayments |
+Initial loan | Time to repay | APR | Monthly repayments | Total repayments |

 £1,500 | 12 months | 13.5% | £133.79 | £1,605.48 |